-B. For purposes of this regulation, "Instructional Program" means the courses, activities, and programs that are offered, supported, or sponsored by a South Carolina K-12 public school, including but not limited to the sequence of courses or activities leading to a degree, diploma, or completion of a grade level as defined and required by the Code, Regulations, or the State Standards promulgated by the State Board of Education ("State Board").
+B. For purposes of this regulation, "Instructional Program" means the courses, activities and programs that are offered, supported, or sponsored by a public school, including but not limited to the sequence of courses or activities leading to a degree, diploma, or completion of a grade level as defined and required by the Code, Regulations, or the State Standards promulgated by the State Board of Education ("State Board").
 See Sections 59-1-50 and 59-18-100; State Board Regs.
-R.43-231, R.43-232, R.43-234.
+R.43-231, R. 43-232, R. 43-234.

-C. For purposes of this regulation, "Age and Developmentally Appropriate" means topics, messages, materials, and teaching methods suitable to particular ages or age groups of children and adolescents, based on developing cognitive, emotional, and behavioral capacity typical for the age or age group.
-Instructional Material is not "Age and Developmentally Appropriate" for any age or age group of children if it includes descriptions or visual depictions of "sexual conduct," as that term is defined by Section 16-15-305(C)(1).
+C. For purposes of this regulation, "Age and Developmentally Appropriate" means topics, messages, and teaching methods suitable to particular ages or age groups of children and adolescents, based on developing cognitive, emotion, and behavioral capacity typical for the age or age group.
+Instruction Material is not "Age and Developmentally Appropriate" for any age or age group of children if it includes descriptions or visual depictions of "sexual conduct," as that term is defined by Section 16-15-305(C)(1).
+Furthermore, Instructional Materials is not "Age and Developmentally Appropriate" if it includes descriptions or visual depictions that would be considered "obscene" or "indecent" under federal statutes, regulations, and interpretive precent, and which could not be portrayed or read aloud on broadcast television or radio during daytime hours.
+See 18 U.S.C.
+Section 1464; 47 C.F.R.
+Sections 73.3999, 73.4165, and 73.4170.